Early Fall. MN 240 (Malinda x open-pollinated) U Minn, 1946.

 For a growing number of people in central Maine, late September is Chestnut apple time.
 Always scores high at our Common Ground Country Fair taste tests.
 A lot of people love this apple.
 For a few, despite its crispness and depth of flavor, it is too sweet.
 Chestnut alone with no sugar makes a sweet and subtle sauce.

 Not a keeper, but can be stored for a month or two.
 Vigorous, somewhat weeping, medium-sized productive tree.
 Disease resistant.
 Also beautiful in bloom, mid-late season.
 Z3-6.
 Maine Grown.
-(3-6' bare-root trees)
+(Standard: 3-6' bare-root trees)